Clara Klinghoffer: Years in the United States

 In 1945, following the war, Klinghoffer divided her time between her studios in London and New York.
 Although she had exhibited in the United States during the forties, fifties and sixties, she refused to join the abstract expressionism which had become so popular in America and her prominence was overshadowed by what she referred to as the splatter and drip approach to art.

-Later career and death

-In 1981, Terrence Mullaly, in the Daily Telegraph wrote, “If ever there was an artist who for some time has been unjustly forgotten, it is Clara Klinghoffer … While the temporary eclipse of her reputation was not, given trends in the visual arts, surprising, it is certainly lamentable.
-She was a portrait painter of sensitive talent and, above all, a fine draughtsman … In her work her obvious sensitivity towards her sitters is manifested, and enforced by her ability not only to suggest weight and substance of a body, but also to convey mood … When much more celebrated artists are forgotten, she will be remembered.”
+Death

-Clara Klinghoffer died in London on April 18, 1970 at the age of 69.
-She is buried at the Cheshunt Cemetery near London.
+Clara Klinghoffer died in London on November 18, 1970 at the age of 70.